$54 Find Cheap Flights from New Orleans to North America - Compare and Save

 The average price of all round-trip flights from New Orleans to North America clicked on KAYAK for each day over the last 12 months.

 When flying from New Orleans to North America, you should consider leaving on a Friday and avoid Mondays if you are looking for the best rates.
-For your return to New Orleans, you’ll find the best rates on Saturdays and the most expensive ones on Thursdays.
+For your return to New Orleans, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.

 How far in advance should I book a flight from New Orleans to North America?